 Historically, gene editing was an expensive, labor-intensive process that required biologists to load genes onto viruses bound for target cells.
 However, today biologists can easily and quickly edit DNA as computer engineers change codes.
-CRISPR is the easiest, fastest and cheapest technology used by biologists/scientists to modify the genetic code.
-Application of CRISPR within healthcare has ranged from drug discovery to the possibility of xenotransplantation.
+CRISPR is the easiest, fastest, and cheapest technology used by biologists/scientists to modify the genetic code.
+The application of CRISPR within healthcare has ranged from drug discovery to the possibility of xenotransplantation.

 So how does CRISPR work?